-9.1 Thermal Design Guidelines
+7.1 Thermal Design Guidelines

-To improve thermal efficiency, the module shall be fully enclosed by a metal case with a module-level heat sink on the ASIC side.
+To improve thermal efficiency, the module shall be fully enclosed by a metal case with a modulelevel heat sink on the ASIC side.
 Heat sink dimensions and the associated thermal design requirements need to comply with platform that take the module.
 Both the module and the heat sink solution for the module shall be provided by the module supplier.
+The first FB platform to use M.2 accelerator module is Glacier Point V2 (GPV2) carrier card in Yosemite V2.50 platform (YV2.50).
+The information below is intended to serve as a reference for this initial use case only.
+Module shall report the temperature following the definition in management spec in Section 8.

-9.2 Integrated Heat Sink Requirements for M.2
+7.2 Integrated Heat Sink Requirements for M.2 in GPv2

 This section specifies the dimensions for the integrated heat sink solution for the M.2.
 A reference design is shown in Fig.11.
 Latch material is PA9T.
 The supplier is encouraged to use their own module design which meets the mechanical dimension requirements.
-We define a latch design in this spec where the latch actuation must be 1.0±0.15 kfg when the latch is fully pressed with 2.5mm travel distance.
+However, the latch for platform integration needs to comply with FB's requirement.
+However, the latch for platform integration needs to comply with FB's requirement where the latch actuation must be 2.0±0.22 kfg when the latch is fully pressed with 2.5mm travel distance.